Aliasmk/aliasmk.github.io/_posts/2020-07-30-touchgfx-part-0.md

 * If animations aren't smooth on the target, it may be because optimizations are turned off!
 We'll touch more on this in the next tutorial.

-* I've encounted a bug where the simulator will work fine, but the target will refuse to display the screen on startup.
+* I've encountered a bug where the simulator will work fine, but the target will refuse to display the screen on startup.
 Strangely, adding an invisible button tends to fix this issue, and I'm not sure why.

 * If you have a font you would like to use that doesn't show up in the list on the typographies page, place the TTF file in the TouchGFX/assets/fonts/ folder in the root of the project.